 Step 2: Add water

-Soak your chips for two hours before you plan to use them.
+Soak your chips for at least an hour before you plan to use them.

 Step 3: Start smokin'